felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 to where it is most useful, in the form of a bit.ly shortcode.
 That is so convenient!
 I couldn't resist imitating this idea.
-I have never seen any other book that does this, except the one you are holding in your hands right now. :smile:
+I have never seen any other book that does this, except the one you are holding in your hands right now.

 **Radical Candor**: Giving and receiving feedback